diannejardinez/javascript-challenge/README.md

 Website includes:
 - Home Page
     - UFO dataset filtered by date
-        - Dataset can be accessed by filtering for date and submitting date choice and can be reset by selecting a new date or selecting the reset button
+        - Dataset can be accessed by filtering for date and submitting date choice
+        - Dataset can be reset by selecting a new date or selecting the reset button

 Additions to website:
 - About Page